-As mentioned above, neurogenic claudication often results from spinal stenosis, typically in the lumbar (lower) region of the spine.
-This degenerative spine condition develops over time as part of the natural aging process.
+As mentioned before, neurogenic claudication often results from spinal stenosis, typically in the lumbar (lower) region of the spine and develops over time as part of the natural aging process.

 Over the years, the openings through which spinal nerves pass can become constricted with protruded disc material or bone spurs, sometimes due to other degenerative spine conditions.
 This can place pressure on the nerves, causing neurogenic claudication and other symptoms.

 The symptoms of neurogenic claudication are most often felt in the calves, but can also occur in the hips, buttocks, thighs or feet.
 Specific symptoms can include:

 Very often, conservative treatments are effective in managing the symptoms of spinal stenosis, including neurogenic claudication.
 Commonly recommended options include physical therapy, hot/cold therapy, pain medication, exercise and epidural steroid injections.
 The purpose of conservative treatments is generally to help manage pain, improve range of motion and make any necessary lifestyle changes to improve overall spine health.